 Several tools were used in both the analysis of the data produced by the models and in the design of experiments.
 The nearly orthogonal Latin hypercube (NOLH) methodology was applied to reduce the number of comparisons required in order to obtain results while still maintaining statistical integrity.
 (Hernandez, 2008)

-Statistical methodologies applied to the data in order to discern patterns.
+Statistical methodologies were applied to the data in order to discern patterns.
 Specifically SAS corporations JMP software package was utilized for the statistical analysis.
-JMP according to the corporate website is “…desktop statistical discovery software from SAS built with scientists and engineers in mind.”
+JMP, according to the corporate website is, “…desktop statistical discovery software from SAS built with scientists and engineers in mind.”
 (SAS Institute Inc, 2013) The JMP software was used extensively to assist in the interpretation of the large amounts of data obtained as a result of our model runs.
 The software's capabilities for exploratory data analysis combined with similar capabilities for statistical modeling and predictive analytics was leveraged to achieve a better understanding of the data.
 Several statistical methodologies were used including, principal component analysis, a multivariate method, to help identify the factors of greatest influence in our desired outcome.
 Also used heavily were categorical analysis, multivariate analysis of variance (Fit MANOVA), and the fit model platform.

 Principal component analysis provided the focus on the most important factors, those most affecting the outcomes.
-The tool, to achieve this, simultaneously considers, “a small number of independent linear combinations (principal components) of a set of variables that capture as much of the variability in the original variables as possible.”
+To achieve this, the tool simultaneously considers, “a small number of independent linear combinations (principal components) of a set of variables that capture as much of the variability in the original variables as possible.”
 (SAS Institute Inc., 2013)

-Back of the envelope (BoE) calculations using Microsoft’s Excel for tabulating experimental model results, recording and distributing design of experiment (DoE) data, and for managing correlation matrices proved extremely useful.
-Easily integrated with the primary statistical analysis tool, JMP, Excel provided a distribution and collection point for DoE data as well as model results allowing quick and easy tabulations of basic success and failure summaries.
+Using Microsoft Excel for back of the envelope (BoE) calculations, tabulating experimental model results, recording and distributing design of experiment (DoE) data, and for managing correlation matrices proved extremely useful.
+Easily integrated with the primary statistical analysis tool, JMP, Excel provided a distribution and collection point for both DoE data and model results allowing quick and easy tabulations of basic success and failure summaries.
 It also had the benefit of being readily accessible and provided no additional burden to the learning curve.

 Map Aware Non-uniform Automata (MANA) is an agent-based simulation tool capable of carrying out complex experiments in compressed time.
 The Operations Analysis group at Defence Technology Agency in New Zealand developed it as a flexible platform for quickly and easily modeling complex behavior among autonomous agents.
 [NEED CITATION] This type of modeling is particularly well suited to capturing the behavior, interaction, and performance of military vehicles and warfighters in simulated combat.
 [NEED CITATION] Parameters for each agent, in this case individual vehicle platforms, can be adjusted and the outcome measured for changes in effectiveness.
 For example, the maximum effective range for a primary weapon on a main battle tank (MBT) can be adjusted and the results recorded.
 This allowed us to make many such adjustments over multiple runs to determine the most critical parameters to squad success.

 Agent-based modeling is a distinctly different approach to traditional centralized modeling.
-(McIntosh, Galligan, Anderson, & Lauren, 2007) Traditional modeling methodologies rely on a central engine which continually calculates and determines the behaviors, actions, and effects of all of the constituent model pieces, simultaneously.
+(McIntosh, Galligan, Anderson, & Lauren, 2007) Traditional modeling methodologies rely on a central engine which continually calculates and determines the behaviors, actions, and effects for all of the constituent model pieces, simultaneously.
 [NEED CITATION] In agent-based modeling, the disposition and capabilities of individual model actors (automata) is determined in advance and the actions influenced by the disposition and enabled through the capabilities is calculated and carried out by each actor.
 [NEED CITATION] In this way, MANA very accurately represents the type of system of systems that we are modeling.